 - Hidden: If you select this the session is hidden from participants in the app.

-- With registration checkmark: Here you can choose to disable the checkmark for registered participants, so that it does not appear.
+- With registration checkmark: Here you can choose to enable, or to disable the checkmark for registered participants, so that it does not appear.

 Appearance when targeted or registered